 Planning for a more electric world

 As we look at the route ahead, there are clearly challenges in moving our industry toward a more electric world.
 But Collins Aerospace is prepared to embrace them, and the combination of skills and experience we bring to the challenge – our expertise in electric systems, environmental systems and engine systems – is unmatched.

 And, most important, the results of this investment for OEMs, airlines, passengers and the global environment will be transformative.
-In fact, in addition to significant reductions in airline operating and maintenance costs, United Technologies studies indicate that hybrid-electric propulsion will:
+In fact, in addition to significant reductions in airline operating and maintenance costs, our studies indicate that hybrid-electric propulsion will:

 - Improve fuel consumption up to 40 percent